-The term 'Tennis Elbow' or 'Golfer's Elbow' are simply referring to the type of pain which occurs either in the outside (lateral) or inside (medial) of the elbow.
+The term 'Tennis Elbow' or 'Golfer's Elbow' are simply referring to the type of pain that occurs either in the outside (lateral) or inside (medial) of the elbow.

 Tennis Elbow (lateral epicondylitis) and Golfer’s Elbow (medial epicondylitis) both seem to feel like a dull ache which appears in the elbow joint and tends to worsen when the rate of activity is increased.
-Under normal condition, the pain is restricted to a particular region of the elbow usually; this means that there is a particular part of the elbow that is so painful and the pain increases by gripping and bending and or straightening the elbow
+Under normal conditions, the pain is restricted to a particular region of the elbow; this means that there is a particular part of the elbow that is so painful and in particular by gripping, bending or straightening the elbow

-But, in severe cases, the pain may spread to the forearm or to the biceps and triceps as nerves become deteriorated.
-This pain is caused as a result of serious damage to and or it can also occur due to inflammation of the nerves and soft tissue of the joint.
+In severe cases, the pain may spread to the forearm or to the biceps and triceps as nerves become deteriorated.
+This pain is caused as a result of serious damage but can also occur due to inflammation of the nerves and soft tissue of the joint.

-Majority of tennis or golfer’s cases occur as a result of changes in the structure of the tendon.
-This should not be a surprise, as up to 50% of sports injuries include tendons.
-Lack of mobility, poor mechanics, excessive use and/or muscle imbalance can contribute to these structural changes.
+The majority of tennis or golfer’s elbow occur as a result of changes in the structure of the tendon.
+This should not be a surprise, as up to 50% of sports injuries include tendons due to lack of mobility, poor mechanics as well as excessive use and/or muscle imbalance contributing to these structural changes.

 Lateral epicondylitis or tennis elbow is common in adults aged 30 to 50 years.
 It is an injury due to overuse and muscle strain that causes inflammation outside the elbow and forearm area.
-When the forehand and backhand are used often and often, these muscles become overworked and become inflamed.
-The categories of people who are prone to tennis elbow are plumbers, carpenters, painters, and chefs and it is due to the recurring nature of their occupations.
-Seasonal activities such as raking, gardening, and cutting of wood can also cause tennis elbow.
+When the forehand and backhand are often used, these muscles become overworked and become inflamed.
+The categories of people who are prone to tennis elbow are plumbers, carpenters, painters and chefs due to the recurring nature of their occupations.
+Seasonal activities such as raking, gardening and cutting of wood can also cause tennis elbow.

 Symptoms of Tennis Elbow